 Some species use a much simpler approach.
 Instead of going through the trouble to build a web, they simply lay low and wait for an ant to pass by.
 When they do, the spider will pounce for the kill!

 The most common ant-eating species are jumping spiders, wolf spiders, black widow spiders, and lynx spiders.
 However, most spider species will eat an ant if given a chance.
+Even daddy long legs (which technically aren’t spiders) will scarf down ants all day long.

 Featured on our list of what eats ants is the bombardier beetle.
 This is a unique insect with some impressive defensive skills.
 When threatened, the beetle will eject an acidic spray from their abdomen!
 The spray is so powerful that it makes an audible popping sound.